WHO ARE WE?

 conducting collaborative research to support evidence-based practice advocating for fair funding for public health directed to infants and their families, especially children living in prolonged poverty, children exposed to abuse and neglect, children with disabilities, children from some Minority Ethnic communities, who face bigger risks to their mental health than others.

-Inspired by Berry Brazelton’s beliefs, we are committed to the notion that that relationships represent the neural network of our organization, because they establish our capacity for participation, engagement, and interconnectedness.
+Inspired by Berry Brazelton’s vision, we are committed to the notion that that relationships represent the neural network of our organization, because they establish our capacity for participation, engagement, and interconnectedness.
 Within this context, we want to establish open access to everyone in our network, to promote diversity of all kinds, create networks and webs of dialogue, interaction, and generative communication.
 This website provides a forum for on-line discussion and conversation among members of our network worldwide.